CzukCzuk/Movies-Room/README.md

 - Logging in
 - Writing a comment
 - Search Bar
-- Quizzes
+- Quizzes and Rankings
-- Displaying on various Web Browsers
+- Displaying on various Web Browsers and Devices
 - Visual and Functional aspects of: Main Page, Social Media Tab, Advertisement Tab, Personal Data Tab and Ranking.

 # Test Cases